 Not sure where to start?
-Discover the best dishes, hawker stalls and restaurants with this quick & easy Chinatown Food Street guide…
+Discover the best dishes, street kiosks, and restaurants with this quick & easy Chinatown Food Street guide…

 What to expect

 Although officially known as Smith Street, the semi-official designation of Chinatown Food Street is the more fitting of the two names.
 The street has long been a haunt for street food in Singapore, but a recent redevelopment really kicked its popularity into high-gear.